 Examples of our work include:

 - Successfully representing clients in responding to OFAC Administrative Subpoenas

-- Securing the release of a Pakistani company from the BIS Entity List
+- Securing the release of multiple companies from the BIS Entity List

 - Representing clients on OFAC’s List of Specially Designated Nationals and Blocked Persons (the “SDN List”), the BIS Entity List, and the BIS Unverified List

 - Applying for licenses from OFAC and the BIS for a host of activities, such as transactions involving Iran, Afghanistan, Venezuela, Cuba, and Russia

 - Representing clients before CBP on the Xinjiang Uyghur Autonomous Region (XUAR) Withhold Release Order on cotton and tomato products, securing the release of detained goods

 - Devising robust compliance policies for businesses in the United States and abroad to comply with U.S. policy with key risk abating approaches